 First of all, understand WHY you want to do the MBA and WHAT you want to get out of it.
 There are a lot of different criteria to consider: location, class composition, program type, program length, tuition, rankings, career opportunities, etc.

 Write down your career goals and pick the schools that will help you get there.
 Be sure to visit MBA fairs and talk to as many school representatives as you can – you may have read some blogs and visited business schools’ websites, but there is no substitute for getting first hand comments from real people!

 2. Get to know your dream schools better!

 Once you create a short list of your target schools, do a more thorough research into the schools’ profiles to make sure you get the right fit: visit the campus, talk to current students, feel what it’s like to spend a day of the real MBA life on campus.
 You may have a very different feeling towards a school after visiting it, but you will definitely find your perfect fit!

 Take your school selection seriously.
-After all, an MBA degree is a big investment of your money and time that has a potential to pay you back many times over and fulfill you personal and career dreams.
+After all, an MBA degree is a big investment of your money and time that has the potential to pay you back many times over and fulfill you personal and career dreams.
 Get the right support and the right resources, and you could take your career to the heights you never thought possible!

-3. Get you GMAT or GRE done!
+3. Get your GMAT or GRE done!

 Some business schools will accept either the GMAT or the GRE.
 Some will require the GMAT only.
 If you haven’t taken any of these tests yet, choosing the GMAT (the Graduate Management Admission Test) will show the Admissions Committee that you’re serious about getting a Business Degree.